- Drinking to excess

 You searched: “Is trapper joe divorced?”

-ANSWER: We don’t know who or what that is, but yes.
+ANSWER: We don’t know who or what that is, but probably.

 You searched: “Can a job not hire you because you’re divorced?”

 ANSWER: Yes.
 Absolutely.
+In fact, they are often forbidden from hiring you.
 Or at least, we assume that’s why we’re both unemployable.

 You searched: “No one wants to hear about my divorce.”